 Security and compliance are some of the major concerns that organizations have when moving to the cloud.
 This makes it essential to develop a robust cloud governance framework with well-defined, policy-based rules to help organizations prepare for secure cloud migration.
 The cloud governance strategy that you design should take into account the inherent risks of trusting data and apps to third-party services.
 Further, it should include various tools, policies, objectives, and measures to allow your enterprise to migrate to the cloud with minimal risk and maximum value.

 5. Network Management

 Another great practice for seamless cloud migration is to design cloud architecture before starting the process of migration and map the resources to their respective areas.
-Organizations need to make sure that the resources are mapped to the same domain name, and clear and precise communication is sent to all the stakeholders involved to avoid any kind of confusion.
+Organizations need to ensure that the resources are mapped to the same domain name, and clear and precise communication is sent to all the stakeholders involved to avoid confusion.